 Ideally, everything you pack for this holiday should be able to fit inside a piece of carry-on luggage.
 It is possible to pack enough clothes for two weeks inside a carry-on with a few tips and tricks.
 Island-hopping requires you to be on the move constantly and you do not want to be literally weighed down by bags and bags of luggage.
 Choose a lightweight cabin bag with a handle and wheels for easy transport no matter where you happen to be.
 You can even find ones with straps in a pocket to transform the suitcase into a backpack; handy for jumping on and off ferries!

 Wear your bulkiest items to travel to free up extra space in the luggage.
-This means a pair of sturdy shoes for any activities you want to do like hiking or seeing historical sites, with a pair of lightweight sandals tucked into the suitcase for a day at the beach.
+This means a pair of sturdy shoes for any activities you want to do like hiking, doing some sightseeing or exploring historical sites, with a pair of lightweight sandals tucked into the suitcase for a day at the beach.